 Rule #10: Make your money count!

 Since you went through so much trouble to earn a bank bonus, you might as well make that money count!
-Instead of letting it meld into the other funds in your account, find a way to set it aside so you can use it for something fun – or something important.
+Instead of letting it meld into the other funds in your account, find a way to set it aside so you can use it for something fun or important.

 Save it for a rainy day, or stash it away in your IRA so it will be waiting when you’re ready to retire.
 Or, use it to splurge on something you wouldn’t buy otherwise.